Mentee

 Being outdoors, learning from nature—and humans who live and work with her—and sharing knowledge.
 Creating art for a better home for all life on Earth.
 These are places and practices I enjoy.
+My artistic practice builds on Braiding Sweetgrass, The Mushroom at the End of the World, The Enchanted Life, Is a River Alive.
+Books combining storytelling through both traditional and scientific knowledge.
+They contain a wealth of scientific papers, books, and traditional knowledge-holders from whom I can learn.

 Walk (through) the Woods